nearit/Android-SDK/README.md

 ## Behaviour ##

-The SDK will start monitoring the regions configured in the CMS of your app.
-Any content will be delivered through a notification that will call your launcher app and carry some extras.
+The SDK will synchronize with our servers and behave accordingly to the CMS settings and the recipes.
+Any content from triggered recipes will be delivered to your app.
-To implement a custom background behaviour look in the advanced topics section.

 ## Getting started ##